INWTlab/shinyMatrix/README.md

 # Matrix Input for Shiny

 This package provides an input field to enter matrix conveniently in a shiny application.
-It supports tabbing and jumping linewise in the matrix, copy-pasting from other spread sheets applications.
+It supports tabbing and jumping linewise in the matrix.

 ![Screenshot Simple Matrix](https://github.com/INWTlab/shiny-matrix/raw/master/screenshot1.png)